Prof. James Gregory

 The University of Washington History Department is home to a set of online public history projects that examine this history and make it available to the public.
 Used by more than one million online visitors, these website projects are also taught in high school and college classrooms throughout the region.
 Students in earlier HIST 498 seminars have been involved in producing these projects.
 Some have had their research papers published.
 Here are the principal projects:

 General method of instruction

 This seminar is a hands-on historical research project.
 We will not only read about the history of civil rights and labor movements, we will also be producing historical materials and interpretations that will be valuable to others interested in this subject.
-There i s one major assignment: produce a 15 page research report on an issue, incident, organization, or individual.
-If the quality of the work warrants it, these interviews and research reports may be published as part of one of the project websites.
+There is one major assignment: a 15 page research report on an issue, incident, organization, or individual.
+If the quality of the work warrants it, these reports may be published as part of one of the project websites.
 In addition, students will be expected to complete several short writing assignments and to participate fully in discussions and other class activities.
 This is very much a group research effort and I expect we will work together closely over the course of the quarter.

 Sept 26: introductions; look over the list of Research Topics and Sources